osmcnelly/vsphere-tools/README.md

     and transfer the ZIP file to your local machine.
     2. Check the PowerShell Module path by using the command: `$env:PSModulePath`.
     3. Extract the contents of the ZIP file to one of the listed folders.
-    4. Unblock the files by using the commands `cd <path_to_powershell_modules_folder>` and `Get-ChildItem * -Recurse | Unblock-File`.
+    4. Unblock the files by using the following commands:
+        - `cd <path_to_powershell_modules_folder>`
+        - `Get-ChildItem * -Recurse | Unblock-File`

-You can verify that the PowerCLI module is available by using the command `Get-Module -Name VMware.PowerCLI* -ListAvailable`.
+You can verify that the PowerCLI module is available by using the following command:
+    `Get-Module -Name VMware.PowerCLI* -ListAvailable`

 ## Usage
 From a Powershell 5.0 terminal, specify the path to the script you would like to run.
 Scripts that generate reports